Classification of isometries of spaces of constant curvature and invariant subspaces: Introduction

 \section{Introduction}

-Our objective is to study the isometries of the simply connected space forms.
-That is to say, the spherical, Euclidean and hyperbolic spaces.
-We will denote by $\Sp^n$ the $n$-dimensional sphere, $\E^n$ the $n$-dimensional Euclidean affine space and $\Hy^n$ the $n$-dimensional hyperbolic space.
-Their isometry groups are denoted by $\textbf{I}(\Sp^n)$, $\textbf{I}(\E^n)$ and $\textbf{I}(\Hy^n)$ respectively.\\
+Our objective is to study the isometries of spaces of constant curvature.
+We will denote by $\mathbf{I}(\mathbb{M}^n)$ the isometry group of $\mathbb{M}^n$, where $\mathbb{M}^n$ denotes one of the simply connected space forms of finite dimension $n$: the sphere $\Sp^n$, the Euclidean space $\EE^n$ or the hyperbolic space $\HH^n$.

-A very first and well known classification of isometries is based on their fixed point behavior.
-The \textbf{translation length} of an isometry $f$ is the infimum of the distances that points are moved,

-If it is positive, then $f$ is called \textbf{hyperbolic}.
-If $f$ has a fixed point it is called \textbf{elliptic}.
-If $f$ does not fix a point but its translation length is zero, then it is called \textbf{parabolic}.
-We remark that parabolic isometries can only occur in hyperbolic spaces.
-All spherical and Euclidean isometries are either elliptic or hyperbolic. \\
+A very first and well known classification of elements of $\mathbf{I}(\mathbb{M}^n)$ is based on their fixed point behavior.
+The \textit{translation length} of an isometry $f$ is the infimum of the distances that points are moved.
+If $f$ has a fixed point it is called \textit{elliptic}.
+If the translation length is positive then $f$ is called \textit{hyperbolic}.
+If $f$ does not fix a point but its translation length is zero, then it is called \textit{parabolic}.
+We remark that the latter case can only occur in hyperbolic spaces (see for example \cite{Gr}).
+This is a very coarse classification, only useful up to a certain extent, and in some sense analogous to the distinction between direct and indirect isometries.

-A finer classification of isometries is given by their conjugacy classes.
-As in the case of linear endomorphisms, a key first step in studying conjugacy classes is to establish normal forms.
-We briefly recall the normal forms of isometries in each of the three cases.\\